SAP/ui5-webcomponents-react/packages/main/src/webComponents/DateTimePicker/DateTimePickerDescription.md

 *   using the calendar and the time selectors
 *   typing in the input field

-Programatically, to set date/time for the `DateTimePicker`, use the `value` property
+Programmatically, to set date/time for the `DateTimePicker`, use the `value` property

 ## Formatting